blablacar/blablatech/_posts/2016-01-06-bgp-routing-to-containers.md

 In our new datacenter, we are using `rkt containers` exclusively, as the basic run unit.
 Every servers are the same, and they run only a single operating system: `CoreOS`.
 This infrastructure is massively automated.

 From a network point of view, we used this huge change as an opportunity to switch from a `L2` to a `L3 model`, since we don't need VLANs anymore.
-Network isolation is reached using ACLs that pre-generated and deployed onto CoreOS (the same principle as AWS security groups).
+Network isolation is reached using ACLs that are pre-generated and deployed onto CoreOS (the same principle as AWS security groups).

 Therefore, we setup BGP on each level, from edge routers to top-of-rack (ToR) switches.
 It looks like this: